sigmdel/supermini_esp32c3_sketches/README.md

 - **13_poll** Tests polling of all the i/o pins of the Super Mini ESP32-C3 when the pins are in INPUT and OUTPUT modes.

+- **14_interrupts** Test the interrupt capability of all the i/o pins of the Super Mini ESP32-C3.

+- **15_interrupts2** Investigates	three interrupt modes and debouncing techniques with an Super Mini ESP32-C3.

 ### 5.3.
 Wi-Fi connectivity sketches:

 - **03_scan_wifi** Prints a list of available Wi-Fi networks every five seconds.
 Some Super Mini boards do not manage to find as many networks as others because of bad Wi-Fi performance.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.